MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/clearerr.md

 ## Remarks

 The `clearerr` function resets the error indicator and end-of-file indicator for *stream*.
-Error indicators are not automatically cleared; once the error indicator for a specified stream is set, operations on that stream continue to return an error value until `clearerr`, `fseek`, `fsetpos`, or `rewind` is called.
+Error indicators are not automatically cleared; once the error indicator for a specified stream is set, operations on that stream continue to return an error value until `clearerr`, [fseek](fseek-fseeki64.md), `fsetpos`, or `rewind` is called.

 If *stream* is `NULL`, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, this function sets `errno` to `EINVAL` and returns.
 For more information on `errno` and error codes, see [errno Constants](../../c-runtime-library/errno-constants.md).

-A more secure version of this function is available; see [clearerr_s](../../c-runtime-library/reference/clearerr-s.md).
+A more secure version of this function is available; see [clearerr_s](clearerr-s.md).

 ## Requirements